Zin-ful/app_display/direct/README.md

 issues:

+when changing to difference screen sizes the mouse wont go the full x:y of the screen. im not exactly sure why since the screen boundaries are set properly. seems to be a mouse issue and not a window issue

+because of the problem above you can only access certain cells for program execution. make sure to chmod 777 all apps or else youll run into a permission error

 when setting mouse size to larger than one pixel the get_space and erase_mouse fail and end up shifting the pixels. a fix for this could be using get_pixel_range (a for loop) and if the color value matches the background color we dont map it. because its a mouse updating quickly id rather not use a for loop though since its heavy on cpu